Nocturnal42/runmyrobot/COZMO_WIN.md

 On the line you just uncommented, find the part that reads 'TOSHIBA Web Camera - HD' and replace it with the audio device name you found earlier.

-Save the changes and execute python send_video.py YOURCAMERAID 0 --no-camera
+Save the changes and execute python send_video.py YOURCAMERAID 0 --no-camera, replace YOURCAMERAID with the camera id for your robot.